-In the studio‘Space Oddity’.
+In the studioFriday 20 June 1969.
+The session at Trident Studios was mainly for a re-recording of ‘Space Oddity’.
 With the song successfully recorded, its b-side was swiftly laid down by Bowie and double bassist Paul Buckmaster.

 The first recording was wholly acoustic, and featured Bowie on 12-string guitar and vocals, and Paul Buckmaster on bowed (arco) double bass.